brianhe12/stock_portfolio/README.md

 # Instructions for running VALIANT locally

 Developed with Node v11.3.0 and Python 3.8.1 on Windows 10 OS.
 Please have both Node and Python installed before proceeding.
-To find your personal node and python versions, run commands
+To find your personal node and python versions, run commands:

 ```
 node -v